Skip to content

 rainbow bool

-If True, use a rainbow gradient regardless of colors.
-Defaults to False.
+If True, generate a rainbow regardless of colors.

 False